What Are Some High-Paying Career Options in the Field of Chemistry?

 Food Manufacturing Industry

 Chemical science has been used to develop ways to preserve, process and improve food so it can be safer and more flavorful.
 As a food scientist, you work to develop new products with an eye on cost reduction and devising new flavor profiles.
-The BLS reports that as of May 2014, the average salary for food scientists and technologists was $66,870 per year.
+The BLS reports that as of May 2020, the median salary for food scientists and technologists was $73,450 per year.

 Drug companies all over the world are constantly trying to find new medications that offer patients better results with fewer side effects.
 Top jobs in medical research and development require you to take the lead of a team of professionals in order to create strategies and use analytical methods for clinical development of products.
 The BLS reported in May 2020 that the annual mean salary for chemists in the pharmaceutical industry was $81,250.